- Prepare clear explanations (both written and verbal) of who you are, what you plan to do, how you plan to do it, and why.

 When connecting with First Nations peoples, consider who is in your organisation’s target population, which may be a geographically small or large space.
-You may also reach out to key Indigenous peak bodies such as SNAICC: National Voice for our Children, the National Aboriginal Community Controlled Health Organisation, Aboriginal Medical Services Alliance Northern Territory, and the Central Australian Aboriginal Congress, to link with First Nations health representatives and professionals who may be able to connect you with interested child and family partners.
+You may also reach out to key Indigenous peak bodies such as SNAICC: National Voice for our Children, the National Aboriginal Community Controlled Health Organisation, Aboriginal Medical Services Alliance Northern Territory, and the Central Australian Aboriginal Congress, to link with First Nations health representatives and professionals who may be able to connect you with interested lived experience advocates.
 The National Strategic Framework for First Nations Peoples’ Mental Health and Social and Emotional Wellbeing 2017-2023, may also be a useful framework to apply.

 In addition, social media and SBS NITV news may be a valuable resource to promote an organisation’s participation program.
 Finding hidden voices may involve identifying some people who can link into their own peer networks and act as conduits for information.

 Representation from diverse backgrounds is important, as it allows your organisation to gain insights into many issues and the impacts these have on families.

 Consider how you may need to tailor your approach, depending on:

 - the experiences of adversity and resilience of the people you are working with